chatchatabc/spring-dubbo-demo/README.md

 # Issues

-- None as of the moment
+- Register page is not working yet

 # References
 - [Thymeleaf](https://www.baeldung.com/thymeleaf-in-spring-mvc): learn how to use thymeleaf in spring mvc